microsoft/mu/docs/CodeDevelopment/prerequisites.md

 In all Operating Systems environments the Project Mu Build tools are needed.

 Python virtual environments are strongly suggested especially when doing development in multiple workspaces.
 Each workspace should have its own virtual environment as to not modify the global system state.
-Since Project Mu uses Pip modules this allows each workspace to keep the versions insync with the workspace requirements.
+Since Project Mu uses Pip modules this allows each workspace to keep the versions in sync with the workspace requirements.

 More info on Python Virtual Environments: https://docs.python.org/3/library/venv.html